Nurse Licensure Compact

 APRNs with a multistate license may assume responsibility and accountability for patient care and practice without supervisory or collaborative agreements with physicians.
 They may also prescribe non-controlled substances.
 However, prescriptive authority for controlled substances must only occur in accordance with the state laws and regulations in the state of practice.

 APRNs have come up against various roadblocks, including from one of their own professional organizations.
-The American Association of Nurse Practitioners (AANP) opposes the revised APRN Compact because it’s against including practice hours as a prerequisite to applying for a multistate APRN license.
+The American Association of Nurse Practitioners (AANP) opposes the revised APRN Compact because the group is against including practice hours as a prerequisite to applying for a multistate APRN license.
 It believes this directly conflicts with the Consensus Model for APRN Regulation and creates unnecessary and costly regulations for all states.

 The AANP has been instrumental in securing full practice authority for NPs and finalizing over 100 state statutes benefiting NPs and their patients.
 Without this esteemed organization’s endorsement, the NCSBN could face an uphill battle in getting the advanced practice compact implemented and accepted by more states.